ableasdale/confluent-dockerfiles/bidirectional-schema-linking/HOWTO.md

 docker-compose exec schemaregistry schema-exporter --get-status --name src-to-tgt-link --schema.registry.url http://schemaregistry:8081 | jq
 ```

-This shows us that there has been a problem and the exporter has been placed in a `PAUSED` state'
+This shows us that there has been a problem and the exporter has been placed in a `PAUSED` state:

 ```json
 {